isomerpages/moe-jpjc/_co-curriculum/Character and Citizenship Edu/Student Well Being.md

 <img src="/images/JPJC%20Experience/Co%20Curriculum/CCE/Student%20Well%20being/swb7.jpg">
 </figure>

 <p>Our committee is also focused on educating students about wellness.
-We develop lesson packages that provide and insights to help students navigate both academic and personal challenges.</p>
+We develop lesson packages that provide insights to help students navigate both academic and personal challenges.</p>

 </div>